ipikuka/remark-flexible-containers/README.md

 });
 ```

-With above options you can create `details-summary` HTML element in addition to containers easily if you provide the type of the container as `details`.
+With above options you can create `details-summary` HTML element in addition to containers easily.

 ```markdown
 ::: details Title